Mikoyan-Gurevich MiG-21 (Fighter)

-For more than half a century, if aerial combat was going on anywhere in the world, chances are good that MiG-21s were involved.
+For more than half a century, if aerial combat was happening anywhere in the world, the chance that MiG-21s were involved was high.

 MiG-21s are a family of jets from the Mikoyan-and-Gurevich Design Bureau, a Soviet success story with an amazing production run, from the MiG-21F in 1959 to the MiG-21bis in 1985.
 A dozen types of MiG-21s have been flown by nearly 40 nations and many are still flying on the front line.